 - They follow industry regulations and compliances, protect employees and boost their wellbeing.

-How can organisations deliver security awareness?
+How can organizations deliver security awareness?

 The best security awareness content is short, engaging, and covers a range of topics.
 It can be accessed anywhere and at any time via a mobile app or web browser.

-Setting behavioural goals ensures security awareness content is tailored to the individual.
+Setting behavioral goals ensures security awareness content is tailored to the individual.
 It allows them to identify and mitigate cyber risks specific to their role or industry.
 Organisations can take into consideration varying personal preferences, learning styles and job roles.
 All by adopting different delivery methods.

 With these tools at hand, security teams can gain valuable insights.
-They can understand their organisation’s human cyber risk and mitigate vulnerabilities before they result in a serious cyber incident and ultimately improve security decision making.
+They can understand their organization’s human cyber risk and mitigate vulnerabilities before they result in a serious cyber incident and ultimately improve security decision making.

 The importance of security ABC